 Definitions for resource categories used in this report are consistent with those in the CIM (2014) and adopted by NI 43-101.
 In CIM (2014), a mineral resource is defined as "a concentration or occurrence of solid material of economic interest in or on the Earth's crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction."
 Mineral resources are classified into Measured, Indicated, and Inferred categories.
-A mineral resource" defined as the "economically mineable part of a Measured and/or Indicated mineral resource" demonstrated by studies at pre-feasibility or feasibility level as appropriate.
+A mineral resource" demonstrated by studies at pre-feasibility or feasibility level as appropriate.
 Mineral reserves are classified into Proven and Probable categories.
 No mineral reserves have been estimated for the property.